-The Elliott-Larsen Civil Rights Act specifically prohibits employers from using any type of application form that asks about an applicant's religion, race, color, national origin, sex, age, height, weight, or marital status, unless a bona fide occupational qualification (BFOQ) exists (MI Comp.
+The Elliott-Larsen Civil Rights Act specifically prohibits employers from using any type of application form that asks about an applicant's religion, race, color, national origin, sex, age, height, weight, or marital status (MI Comp.
 Laws Sec.
 37.2206).
 The Act covers employers with one or more employees (MI Comp.
 Laws Sec.
 37.2201 et seq.).
 The Persons with Disabilities Civil Rights Act prohibits discrimination against a person because of a disability or genetic information that is unrelated to the person's ability to perform the job (MI Comp.
 Laws Sec.
 37.1202).

 Retaliation prohibited.
 The Elliott-Larsen Civil Rights Act prohibits employers from retaliating against an individual for opposing a violation of the Act, or for making a charge, filing a complaint, testifying, assisting, or participating in an investigation, proceeding, or hearing under the Act (MI Comp.
 Laws Sec.
 37.2701).